pwittchen/prefser/README.md

 Subscribing for data updates
 ----------------------------

-You can subscribe the following Observables from `Prefser` object:
+You can subscribe the following RxJava Observables from `Prefser` object:

 ```java
 Observable<String> from(final SharedPreferences sharedPreferences);